More than windmills and tulips: beaches, islands, authentic villages and undiscovered green destinations

 New Tourism Policy

-– Create awareness of tourism behavior.
+– Create awareness of tourism behaviour.

 – Reward sustainable initiatives and tax polluting activities.

 – Make investments in soft mobility: developing the range of electric mobility and making bikes and electric bikes more easily accessible to visitors.

 – Encourage the use of public transport and improve the booking-paying-traveling experience for tourist

 The Netherlands is home to more bikes than people.